 - Ace Pilot: The Skyhorn are an entire tribe of skilled eagle riders.
 Lasan is no exception.

 - Big Damn Heroes: In the Stormwind Extraction scenario, the group finds themselves pinned on the docks by enemy forces.
 Lasan, Aviash, and two other war eagles swoop down, grabbing Alliance soldiers and dropping them into the sea, Lasan laughing the entire time, granting them a new avenue for escape.
 Talanji comments that she needs twenty of his eagles.

 - Boisterous Bruiser: Loud, friendly, and never misses a chance to crack a joke or bellow with laughter.

 - Born in the Saddle: The Skyhorn tribe have a special relationship with their war eagles, and are the best eagle riders of all the clans.

-- Friendly Sniper: His Weapon of Choice is a crossbow and he uses it to great effect while atop Aviash.
+- Friendly Sniper: His weapon is a crossbow and he uses it to great effect while atop Aviash.

 - Loyal Animal Companion: Aviash, his eagle mount and battle partner.

 - Stuff Blowing Up: When not shooting crossbow bolts, Lasan likes to drop explosives from height, essentially making himself a flying bomber.

 While Spirit Walkers as a whole are generally reserved, macabre, and strange, something just never seemed right about Ebonhorn, the eldest of the Spirit Walkers and right-hand of the High Chieftain.
 As it turns out, suspicions were correct.